 What this pilot scheme delivered:

-- A validation of the feasibility, the necessity and the deep desire of the stakeholders concerned to think and work together in a decompartmentalised way on the challenges of ecological transformation.
+- A validation of the feasibility, the necessity and the deep desire of the stakeholders concerned to think and work together in a decompartmentalized way on the challenges of ecological transformation.

-- A proven method of open source collective intelligence, designed to work on the co-creation of solutions for a specific approach to ecology allowing organisations to be more open to their ecosystem.
+- A proven method of open source collective intelligence, designed to work on the co-creation of solutions for a specific approach to ecology allowing organizations to be more open to their ecosystem.

 - A community ready to engage collectively and to take action for ecological transformation.